Manikandan-K/manikandan-k.github.io/_posts/2015-05-10-Transactions_in_jdbi.markdown

     repository.insertInTransaction();  // This will be in single transaction.

 This will work.
-But mostly we don't use attach handle to Daos because we don't want to mange open and closing the DBI.
+But mostly we don't attach handle to Daos because we don't want to mange open and closing the DBI.
 JDBI gives onDemand feature which will obtain and release connection automatically, as it needs to.
 When we use Dbi.onDemand to get sqlObject, we should use CreateSqlObject which will make sure that all Daos get same handle.